top of page

 IN CONCLUSION

 If you take nothing else from this post, then I hope you allow time for self-care, show yourself kindness and grace, and make time for the things that matter most to you.
 If you do not feed and nurture your creativity with self-care then it will wither and die.
-However, if you look after yourself as well as working intelligently to achieve your creative goals, then your creative passion will grow and transform into something beautiful!
+However, if you look after yourself and work intelligently to achieve your creative goals, then your creative passion will grow and transform into something beautiful!

 BEFORE YOU GO...